My Spiritual Philosophy

 I am a skeptic, a spiritual atheist, and a proponent for things that bring meaning and connection to human lives.
 I acknowledge that it is not possible to know everything, human methods of measurement are no match for the unknown.
 And yet, critical thinking, adequate research, and a pinch of uncommon sense go a long way, but are vastly under-used in the general population.

 I do not believe in all things parapsychology, but I do believe the people who tell me their experiences.
 Religion, spirituality, and belief systems are subjective and emotional things.
-I try not to let my own perspectives keep me from resonating with others with compassion and empathy (the recent political climate in the U.S. has been testing this resolve).
-My own beliefs, while I seem to have few that are not subject to further investigation and evolution, are of little significance when I am exploring the landscapes of humanity, relationships, and consciousness.
+I try not to let my own perspectives keep me from resonating with others with compassion, empathy, and genuine interest (the recent political climate in the U.S. has been testing this resolve).

 My spirituality revolves around a general idea that we are one with a form of cosmic consciousness and we return to this cosmic energy when we leave our bodies.
 I link this belief to no religious doctrines, nor do I claim to know how quantum psychics informs this belief, though it may.
 Do I hold these beliefs as convictions?
 No, but my life is enriched, and I feel emotionally content with this perspective.
 As far as a deity is concerned, I am in deep admiration and awe of trees, whales, and music.